These hearty, vegan Cuban bowls are made with rice, sweet potatoes, black beans, tostones (plantains) and dairy-free, creamy avocado ranch dressing!

 How to Make Vegan Cuban Bowls

 Next up, I made the sweet potatoes on the stove.
-You can easily make them in the oven but guess what?
-I live in Miami and it was just way too hot to preheat an oven today.
 On a nonstick pan, I heated up some olive oil and cooked the sweet potatoes covered until tender.
 Takes about 10 minutes on the stove.
-Just make sure the sweet potatoes are diced small and evenly so it cooks fast.
+Just make sure the sweet potatoes are diced small and evenly so it cooks quickly.

 Once it’s time to assemble bowls, make sure to rinse your black beans, grab some cooked rice (or quinoa), and dice up that avocado.
 This recipe is perfect for meal prep or even to make for a crowd.